Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-check-if-array-contains-a-value.md

 // true
 ```

-Again, depending on the use-case, this could be the better solution, mainly good if you would have to check for multiple things to match.
+Again, depending on the use case, this could be the better solution, mainly good if you have to check for multiple things to match.

 ## JavaScript find